 On resolution of Sun Titan’s second ability you may return target permanent card from your graveyard to play if its CMC is 3 or less.

 It looks like we know pretty much everything about CMC, check out Fireball, Shining Shoal and Dark Confidant.
-In this particular case we deal with card’s CMC, not CMC of a spell, so all the tips can be found in the column on Dark Confidant, except for the split cards.
+In this particular case we deal with card’s CMC, not CMC of a spell, so all the tips can be found in the column on Dark Confidant.